l-henri/erc721-101/README.md

 ### Getting to work
 - Clone the repo on your machine
-- Install the required packages `npm install truffle`, `npm install @openzeppelin/contracts@3.4.1` , `npm install @truffle/hdwallet-provider`
+- Install the required packages `npm i`
-- Copy the content of `example-truffle-config.js` to your truffle config
-- Configure a seed for deployment of contracts in your truffle config
+- Register for an infura API key
+- Register for an etherscan API key
-- Register for an infura key and set it up in your truffle config
+- Create a `.env` file that contains a mnemonic phrase for deployment, an infura API key and an Etherscan API key.
-- Download and launch Ganache
-- Test that you are able to connect to the rinkeby network with `truffle console`
-- Test that you are able to connect to the rinkeby network with `truffle console --network rinkeby`
+- Test that you are able to connect to the Sepolia network with `npx hardhat console --network sepolia`
-- To deploy a contract, configure a migration in the [migration folder](migrations).
-Look at the way the TD is deploy and try to iterate
+- To deploy a contract, configure a script in the [scripts folder](scripts).
+Look at the way the TD is deployed and try to iterate
-- Test your deployment in Ganache `truffle migrate`
+- Test your deployment locallly with `npx hardhat run scripts/your-script.js`
-- Deploy on Rinkeby `truffle migrate --network rinkeby --skip-dry-run`
+- Deploy on Sepolia `npx hardhat run scripts/your-script.js --network sepolia`

 ## Points list
 ### Setting up
 - Create a git repository and share it with the teacher
-- Install truffle and create an empty truffle project (2 pts).
-Create an infura API key to be able to deploy to the Rinkeby testnet
+- Install Hardhat and create an empty hardhat project (2 pts).
+Create an infura API key to be able to deploy to the Sepolia testnet
 These points will be attributed manually if you do not manage to have your contract interact with the evaluator, or automatically when calling `submitExercice()` for the first time.

 ### ERC721 basics
 - Create an ERC721 token contract wand give token 1 to Evaluator contract
-- Deploy it to the Rinkeby testnet
+- Deploy it to the Sepolia testnet
 - Call `submitExercice()` in the Evaluator to configure the contract you want evaluated (2 pts)
 - Call `ex1_testERC721()` in the evaluator to receive your points (2 pts)
 - Call `ex2a_getAnimalToCreateAttributes()` to get assigned a random creature to create.
 Mint it and give it to the evaluator